 In September 2003, Draughons Junior College established a branch campus in Murfreesboro, Tennessee located at 1237 Commerce Park Drive.
-January 2005, the college moved to its current location at 415 Golden Bear Court.
+In January 2005, the college moved to 415 Golden Bear Court and in 2022 it relocated to its current location at 855 W. College Street.